section-engineering-education/engineering-education/git.md

 ## Pushing your code in the Cloud
 This command helps to push all the local branches to Github.
 After this, you would be able to see your changes in your Github.
-This way you would be able to keep track of all your source code by keeping it safe in the cloud.
+This way, you would be able to keep track of all your source code by keeping it safe in the cloud.

     $ git push